Categories

 It is not always easy to predict snow and terrain conditions.
 Having the necessary footwear system is essential for warmth and stability.

-Our winter backpacking groups hikes year-round in the Washington Cascade Mountains in different types of terrain and weather conditions—from rocky coastal terrain to icy mountain slopes.
+Our winter backpacking group hikes year-round in the Washington Cascade Mountains in different terrain and weather conditions—from rocky coastal terrain to icy mountain slopes.
 For some trips traditional hiking or trail running shoes work fine and for others more rigid boots are necessary.
-You may choose to use different foot wear for different events or you may want to buy one pair for all your needs.
+You may choose to use different footwear for different events or you may want to buy one pair for all your needs.
 In rare cases, you may even want to bring two pairs of shoes such as a comfortable flexible shoe and a stiffer boot, such as, on a long dry approach that then turns into hard snow.
 However, given the extra weight, a single all-purpose boot is ideal.

 Main Requirements

-Our group is mainly hiking below 8000 feet on snow, ice, smooth and rocky terrain (scree and tallis) in temperatures 5º F and above.
+Our group is mainly hiking below 8000 feet on snow and ice, and smooth and rocky terrain (scree and tallis) in temperatures 5º F and above.
 Typical distances range from some deep snow events that are less than 7 miles round trip to longer mixed dirt and hard snow events that can exceed 12 miles per day.